indico/js-flask-urls/README.md

 - `git tag -s flask-cli@x.y.z` to tag the release (with x.y.z being the new version)
 - `twine upload ...` to publish the wheel
 - `git push` the new commit and tags to the upstream repo (not your fork!)

+## Note

+In applying the MIT license, CERN does not waive the privileges and immunities granted to it by virtue of its status as an Intergovernmental Organization or submit itself to any jurisdiction.